smirk-dev/Python-daily-challenge-day-18-sorting-visualizer/README.md

 # Python-daily-challenge-day-18-sorting-visualizer

-# Creating the README.md file for Sorting Algorithm Visualizer

 # Sorting Algorithm Visualizer 🎨📊

 A **Sorting Algorithm Visualizer** built using **Pygame** to demonstrate the step-by-step execution of popular sorting algorithms with real-time graphical representation.